bandeepsingh123/Obsidian/2 - literature Notes/LLM/Using LLMs for Research purposes.md

 ### Smart Research Strategy
 - The individual should always prefer **Official documentation** as primary source of the information about the topic
 - Followed by the knowledge gained from **Official Documentation** the individual dives deep into the topic by reading sources like books,blogs,articles etc.
-- The purpose of LLMs should be to help understand the information, clearing doubts,
+- The purpose of LLMs should be to help understand the information, clearing doubts, answering question, giving examples, understand the use case,